trizen/sidef/NUMBER_THEORY_TUTORIAL.md

 # Number theoretic functions

-Below we have a small collection of popular functions used in computational number theory:
+Below we have a small collection of common functions used in computational number theory:

 ```ruby
 is_prime(n)                 # true if n is a probable prime (B-PSW test)